BipulGyawali/website/README.md

 # Bipul Gyawali | @BLACKDEVIL760
-Bipul Gyawali  |  I am a mathematics enthusiast pursuing bachelorate degree as a Chartered Accountant from Nepal.
+Bipul Gyawali  |  I am a mathematics enthusiast pursuing bachelor's degree as a Chartered Accountant from Nepal.